PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Background

+The two main avenues of research focus on Vlasov-type PDEs arising from the mean-field limit of Cucker--Smale-like~\cite{CuckerSmale1,CuckerSmale2} models of flocking, and Fokker--Planck equations from the same limit of Langevin dynamics.
 For the former, Fornasier et al. provided theoretical results on the convergence of the microscopic sparse optimal control problem to a corresponding macroscopic problem, using methods of optimal transport and a $\Gamma$-limit argument, proving existence of optimal controls in the mean-field setting, see \cite{fornasier_lisini_orrieri_savare_2019, Fornasier_2014no2,Fornasier_2014}.
 Additional work on sparse control strategies can be found in \cite{piccoli2014no1}, as well as in the review paper \cite{Fornasier_20161no1}.
 In \cite{burger2019meanfield}, convergence results are proved for systems in which the control is applied through interacting, external agents.
 For the Fokker--Planck case, analytical research has focused on the derivation of first-order optimality conditions~\cite{ACFK}, existence and regularity of optimal controls~\cite{carrillo2019mean}, and convergence of the microscopic optimal control problem to the mean-field limit~\cite{carrillo2018no1,Pinnau_2017}.

 In terms of numerical implementations, Strang splitting schemes~\cite{ChengC.Z1976Tiot,gilbertstrang1} are commonly used, in particular for control strategies which employ external agents~\cite{burger2016controlling,burger2019instantaneous,Pinnau_2017}, in which the numerical results are used to verify convergence in the mean-field limit.
 In \cite{albi2016selective}, different selective control strategies were considered, and an iterative numerical method was chosen, where the interaction term is approximated stochastically.
 Other approaches involve combining a Chang--Cooper scheme for the forward equation, finite differences for the adjoint equation, and Monte-Carlo integration~\cite{ACFK} to solve the PDEs.
 The optimization step was performed with a sweeping algorithm, with updates through the gradient equation, which is similar to the gradient descent method in \cite{Burger1}.
 Other related numerical work applies to porous media Fokker--Planck equations~\cite{carrillo2018no1}, as well as the determination of steady state solutions~\cite{albi2014kinetic,Albi_2014no1}.